- Download our Moving to New Zealand Guide (PDF)

 Although state healthcare in New Zealand is of a high standard, the biggest downside is the long waiting periods for non-emergency procedures.
 Waiting times vary between hospitals, so it helps to find the most time-efficient option.

 In addition to the national healthcare scheme, there are district-funded healthcare initiatives known as Primary Health Organisations (PHO) which provide further subsidies to medical costs.
 That said, there are some non-subsidised items that expats and residents have to pay for in full.
-Most New Zealanders and expats are members of a PHO in their residential district and expats are advised to join a PHO as soon as they arrive in New Zealand, as applications generally take up to three months to be processed.
+It is advisable to join a PHO as soon as you arrive in New Zealand, as processing times can be long.

 Private healthcare in New Zealand

-Many New Zealanders who choose to use private healthcare do so to jump the queues for non-emergency procedures.
+Many Expats who choose to use private healthcare do so to jump the queues for non-emergency procedures.
 Private healthcare users are, however, still able to use free public health services.

 Health insurance in New Zealand

-In comparison to other expat destinations, health insurance in New Zealand isn’t overly expensive.
-Some employers even offer medical cover, and expats should therefore check with their company or negotiate medical insurance as part of their employment contract.
+Health insurance in New Zealand isn’t overly expensive compared to other expat destinations.
+Some employers even offer medical cover, so you should check with your company or negotiate medical insurance as part of your employment contract.

 Both public and private hospitals in New Zealand accept health insurance.
 Expats will be able to choose between international health cover and local health insurance providers.